 Are there specific test routes that Assessors take?

 No, it would be too easy to train someone on a route in parrot fashion to pass a test, you can be taken anywhere on your test and be able to demonstrate control over your vehicle and that you are safe to be allowed to drive unaccompanied.

-As Professional Driver trainers its our duty to you and every road user to help develop your independent driving skills.
+As Professional Driver trainers its our duty to you and every road user to help develop your independent driving skills, whether taking automatic driving lessons or manual driving lessons.
 Simply put we want to be able to sit next to you and only give directions or ask you to park a car and you can do this unaided.

 Test Day Nerves

 - If you go for a test and you hope the assessor does not ask you to do say a hill start or reverse park then practice until you achieve everything independently of your instructor/parent,